 The predominant spices in “pumpkin spice blend” are ginger; cinnamon and nutmeg with a small amount of clove and allspice.
 Take care when using clove or allspice, they are deliciously fragrant but can be a bit medicinal if too much is added.

-This cake is really easy to make gluten free.
+This pumpkin bundt cake is really easy to make gluten free.
 My Mum is coeliac and I have baked this cake for her many times.
 In place of self raising flour, I recommend using the same weight of Doves Farm Gluten Free Self Raising Flour.
 I always use this flour and it turns out reliable gluten free cakes every time.

 Pin the recipe: